Enable strong password settings for password policies

 |Common Password Check||A user who is setting a password that matches one that is found on a list of commonly used passwords will be unable to use that password.|

-- From the Admin Console menu, navigate to Security > Authenticators.
+- In the Admin Console, go to Security > Authenticators.

 - From the Setup tab, navigate to Password.
 To edit policies, click the Actions > Edit.

 - Select a Password Policy and click Edit.